Transforming medicine safety in aged care

 Aged care advocacy

 Dr Wang’s research is particularly focused on medicine safety in aged care – an area she views as vital given the world’s rapidly ageing population.
-She is currently working alongside experts including Dr Amy Page and Dr Kenny Lee from the University of WA to advocate for pharmacists to be embedded within aged care settings.
+She is currently working alongside experts including Dr Amy Page and Dr Kenneth Lee from the University of WA to advocate for pharmacists to be embedded within aged care settings.

-’Over 50% of aged care residents are exposed to at least one potentially inappropriate medication,’ she says.
 ‘We are committed to addressing this pressing issue and improving medication safety and the quality of care for older Australians.

 ‘Pharmacists can initiate necessary therapies, deprescribe harmful or unnecessary medications, and tailor ongoing medication management through timely reviews and follow-up based on individual needs.
 They play a critical role in ensuring residents receive safe, appropriate, and effective treatment.’